How To Teach Children Yoga Online A Response to COVID-19

 - Keep the groups small allowing for enough distance between the students

-- Have a hand sanitiser and make sure that everyone uses it whenever entering the classroom
+- Have a hand sanitizer and make sure that everyone uses it whenever entering the classroom

-- Sanitise your yoga mats and any equipment used after each practice
+- Sanitize your yoga mats and any equipment used after each practice

 - Avoid partner and group poses, massage or any practice that involves touch